-Next, I estimate that liquidations after ownership changes have an average sale price that is 14% lower than before, relative to placebo servicers.
+Next, I estimate that liquidations after ownership changes have an average sale price that is 15% lower than before, relative to placebo servicers.
 The magnitude of this price discount is large enough to explain the \$2.3 billion in aggregate losses reported above.
-Notably, monthly liquidation volumes increase by 229% for treated servicers relative to placebo servicers.
+Interestingly, I estimate that monthly liquidation volumes increase by 229% for treated servicers relative to placebo servicers.
 The price discount and increase in liquidation volume are consistent with both the buying and steering channels.

 To assess the relative importance of the two channels, I complement the core regression analysis with a case study for one treated servicer.
 I construct a novel dataset that tracks buyers for a subsample of 1000 CMBS properties liquidated by this servicer.
 Most real estate transactions are recorded publicly but the recorded owners are often limited liability companies.
 Since commercial properties are high value assets, data firms have invested resources to collect information about the true owners.
-I hand-match a sub-sample of CMBS liquidations to property transactions to track what happens to securitized assets liquidated by this servicer.
+Hand-matching the CMBS data to the property transactions data allows me to track what happens to securitized assets liquidated by this servicer in the sub-sample.

-Strikingly, in contrast to the primary market concern over purchases, I only find 14 transactions purchased by affiliates of the special servicer.
+The case study indicates that self-dealing purchases are limited but affiliated service providers appear important.
+Contrary to market concerns over purchases, I only find 14 transactions that were purchased by affiliates of the special servicer.
 However, a significant share of sales by this servicer involves affiliated service providers.
 These affiliated transactions are a central source of commission revenue, constituting half of the total transaction volume for the affiliated brokers.
-I provide a back of the envelop calculation to illustrate the potential gains from fee streams that are consistent with the magnitudes from the regression analysis above.
+This is consistent with the new owner's vertically integrated business model "to build special servicing and ancillary businesses" leveraging the scale of the special servicer (Cohen, 2010).

-The limited purchases and relative importance of affiliated service providers point to the potential significance of the steering channel.
-This parallels concerns that relate the underpricing of IPO's to commission generation by investment banks (Reuter, 2006; Nimalendran, Ritter, and Zhang, 2007).
+The limited purchases and relative importance of affiliated service providers lend more support to the steering channel relative to the buying channel.
+These patterns parallel concerns that relate the underpricing of IPO's to commission generation by investment banks (Reuter, 2006; Nimalendran, Ritter, and Zhang, 2007).
 The steering channel can be important in real estate, where many intermediaries are needed to facilitate transactions.
 Each CMBS liquidation may represent a bundle of fee streams for affiliated service providers.
-By contrast, the purchasing channel may present greater litigation risks (some servicers are being sued over self-dealing purchases).